 Nashville is super family-friendly!
 There are also so many activity options available, there is sure to be something to fit everyone's tastes.

-A few activities we've listed above like Zoovie at the zoo listed in our nighttime section above are perfect for the whole family!
+A few activities we've listed above like fireworks at a baseball game listed in our nighttime section above are perfect for the whole family!

 Be sure to read our master post on things to do with kids in Nashville for even more ideas.

 This event is geared towards children ages 3 to 6, and a staff member will read to the children.
 Free crafts are also supplied!

 The science center "offers engaging learning experiences and science fun through hands-on, interactive exhibits, innovative programs, and full-dome productions in the state-of-the-art Sudekum Planetarium"

 You'll find live demonstrations, permanant exhibits, seasonal events... and a 63 foot dome theatre in the planitarium.
 It's not possible for kids to be bored here!